PhillipVH/digitalocean-redis-quickstart/README.md

 ```

 ### Setup Terraform
 Populate the `terraform/terraform.tfvars` file with your DigitalOcean API key, the path to your private and public keys, and the MD5 fingerprint of your public key.
+The provided `terraform/terraform.tfvars.example` file can be used as a reference.

 Initialize Terraform:
 ```bash